-His scholarship in these areas has been published in several journals, including the Duke Law Journal, the George Washington Law Review, the Iowa Law Review, the Alabama Law Review, the University of Illinois Law Review, the Georgia Law Review, the U.C.
-Davis Law Review, the University of Colorado Law Review, the Wake Forest Law Review, the Yale Law Journal Forum, and the Indiana Law Journal.
+His scholarship in these areas has been published in several journals, including the Duke Law Journal, the George Washington Law Review, the Iowa Law Review, the Alabama Law Review, the Indiana Law Journal, and the Fordham Law Review.

-Higdon received the J.D. in 2001 from the University of Nevada, graduating first in his class and receiving the James E. Rogers Award for Outstanding Academic Achievement.
-While in law school, Professor Higdon served as editor-in-chief of the Nevada Law Journal.
+Higdon received the J.D. in 2001 from the University of Nevada, graduating first in his class and receiving the James E. Rogers Award for outstanding academic achievement.
+While in law school, he served as editor-in-chief of the Nevada Law Journal.
 After graduation, he clerked for Judge Procter Hug, Jr. of the U.S. Court of the Appeals for the Ninth Circuit.

 Higdon has received the law school’s Harold C. Warner Outstanding Teacher Award, the Carden Award for Outstanding Service to the Institution, the W. Allen Separk Faculty Scholarship Award, the Marilyn V. Yarbrough Faculty Award for Writing Excellence, and the Carden Award for Outstanding Achievement in Scholarship.

 He currently serves as the Associate Dean for Faculty Development.

 (In)Formal Marriage Equality, 89 Fordham Law Review (forthcoming, 2021).

 Parens Patriae and the Disinherited Child, 95 Washington Law Review 619 (2020).

 While They Waited: Pre-Obergefell Lives and the Law of Nonmarriage, 128 Yale Law Journal Forum 1 (2019)